OHI-Science/ohiprep/globalprep/FiveGyres_MarinePlastics/readme.md

 This data was used for the OHI Clean Waters goal

-The data used here comes from (Eriksen et al. (2014))[http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0111913].
+The data used here comes from [Eriksen et al. (2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0111913).
 Global count and weight data on four different size classes of plastic are provided.

 For OHI we used the weight density data: